Your Liability for Unauthorized Credit and Debit Card Charges

 Learn More

-The Federal Trade Commission website is a useful resource for information on consumer protection laws and issues related to credit, debit, and ATM cards and their use.
-If you have an issue with your credit card issuer or bank, you may submit a complaint to the Consumer Financial Protection Bureau (CFPB).
+The Federal Trade Commission website is a useful resource for information on consumer protection laws and issues related to credit, debit, ATM, and prepaid cards and their use.
+If you have an issue with your card issuer or bank, you may submit a complaint to the Consumer Financial Protection Bureau (CFPB).
 The CFPB will forward your complaint to the company and work to get you a response.

 For more information on finances, debts, and how to regain financial health, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by and (Nolo).